lenskit/lkpy/doc/interfaces.rst

 it is safe to always call :py:meth:`Recommender.adapt` before fitting an algorithm you will need for top-*N* recommendations to mak sure it is suitable.

 .. autoclass:: Recommender
     :members:

+.. class:: lenskit.algorithms.Recommender

+    This is an alias of :py:class:`lenskit.Recommender`.

 Candidate Selection
 -------------------